From Info to Impact: How to Build an Employee Benefits Guide That Resonates

 If your benefits guide is chock-full of photos of generic business people living their best generic lives, we’d like to take this opportunity to stage a gentle intervention.
 Why?

-Because your benefits guide is a huge opportunity to showcase how your benefits package actually helps real employees at your company.
+Your benefits guide is a huge opportunity to showcase how your employee benefits package actually helps real employees at your company.
 Include pictures of employees from company events (with permission).
 Share short stories throughout the guide about how your benefits package helped employees during different moments in their lives.

-People are a lot more likely to engage during benefits enrollment when they can connect to the content.
+People are more likely to engage during benefits enrollment when they can connect with the content in a meaningful way.
 And if they see people they know in your guide, and hear real stories about how to use their benefits?
 They’ll be a lot more likely to pay attention to that than a stock image.
-And, make sure you’re including stories that cover all stages of an employee’s lifecycle (think about a first-time worker all the way to pre-retirement).
+And, make sure you’re including stories that cover all stages of an employee’s lifecycle (think about a first-time worker to pre-retirement), so your multi-generational workforce can find relatable content.

 Guess what, we even have a guide to help with this: 10 Tips To Ask For Employee Testimonials That Promote Your Benefits Offerings!